Major astronomical events of June 2025: dates and how to observe them

 Summer solstice image

-There is also room for lesser-known but interesting meteor showers: the 10 June The peak of the daytime Arietids is expected, and the night of the 27 June the Bootids of June, although both are usually discreet and observation depends on the absence of clouds and intense lights.
+There is also room for lesser-known but interesting meteor showers: the peak of the daytime Arietids is expected on June 10 , and the June Bootids on the night of June 27 , although both are usually discreet and observation depends on the absence of clouds and intense lights.

 Tips for enjoying astronomical phenomena